ozavraham/OOP2_EXE4/README.txt

 // Goal //
-Use our new knowledge in Java GUI programming and design and implemnt a friendly GUI, while using the MVC pattern.
+Use our new knowledge in Java GUI programming and design and implement a friendly GUI, while using the MVC pattern.

 // Classes //
 Main - Creating new BMIController.
 BMIController - Connect between the Model and the View.
 BMIView - The GUI That interact with the user.
-BMIModel - The logic parts which resposible for the calculations.
+BMIModel - The logic parts which responsible for the calculations.
 Other files attached: Readme.txt

 // Definitions //